 Not because they want to, but because to be competitive they need to make their offer as appealing as possible.
 On the other hand, sellers are requesting larger deposits to ensure that the buyers of their homes are serious.
 However, even then a larger deposit doesn’t necessarily mean the buyer will qualify for the mortgage when the home goes to close.

 Beth and Ryan Waller published this Spotlight article in August 2019 about how the Baby Boomer generation is living and working and as a result choosing to stay in their homes longer.

 This isn’t just baby boomers though.

-Many Guelphites who are contemplating a move within the city, whether upsizing or downsizing, are waiting for the right home to buy before selling.
-With limited supply, they aren’t in any rush to move and are holding out to buy the right house at the right price under the right conditions.
+Many Guelphites who are contemplating a move within the city are waiting for the right home to buy before selling.
+With limited supply, any rush to move and are holding out to buy the right house at the right price under the right conditions.

 Buyers from the GTA continue to move west down the 401 in an attempt to “down price” and pocket some money by selling there and buying in Guelph.
 In January 2020 alone, over one-third of total buyers in Guelph was represented by a brokerage outside of Guelph, indicating a likelihood of a buyer from outside of town.

 Are you a buyer or seller in this market?

 If you’re selling in this market, you’re in control at the moment.
 Almost two-thirds of houses selling at or above the asking price in January.
 However, to get the best results, you’ll need to consult with your REALTOR®.
 Be sure to ask them their pricing strategy for your specific neighbourhood as not all areas perform the same.
 Also ensure their marketing plan to attract the largest audience of buyers for your home.